inductiva/inductiva/docs-sources/openfoam/openfoam-mpi-setup/sections/openfoam-foundation.md

 )
 ```

 The `c2d-highcpu-16` machine has 16 vCPUs by default (`threads_per_core=2`).
 Setting `threads_per_core=1` reduces the machine to 8 vCPUs, matching the 8 physical cores — one vCPU per core.
-As a result, running with 8 MPI partitions will fully utilize all available compute resources, showing 100% CPU usage:
+As a result, running with 8 MPI partitions will fully utilize all available compute threads/vCPUs, showing 100% CPU usage:

 ![CPU Usage](../_static/quick-start/system_metrics_100.png)

-The performance is the **same** as when hyper-threading is enabled — only one thread per physical core is used in both cases.
+In this case, performance with hyper-threading is roughly the same because, in practice, only one thread per physical core is actively utilized in both scenarios.
 The difference in reported CPU usage (100% vs. ~50%) is just a **reporting artifact**:
 - With hyper-threading enabled (`threads_per_core=2`), each physical core appears as 2 vCPUs, so using only one thread per core shows ~50% usage.
 - With hyper-threading disabled (`threads_per_core=1`), each vCPU maps directly to a core, and usage appears as 100% — even though the workload hasn’t changed.